Fort d'Emines: World War I

 In the summer of 1914 the Fort d'Emines was under the command of Captain-Commandant Lallemand, with about 400 men.
 Emines first fired its weapons on 23 August.
-It received 15 cm and 21 cmfire in return from German batteries.
+It received 15 cm and 21 cm fire in return from German batteries.
 The bombardment continued through the next day, with conditions growing intolerable within the fort as a result of the approximately 2000 shells that hit the fort.
 Emines surrendered at 1600 hours, with one dead.

 The Germans re-armed Emines and upgraded its protection and habitability with additional concrete and ventilation.
 A ventilation tunnel was built under the ditch to the opposite side of the counterscarp.

 Fortified Position of Namur

 Emines's was not chosen to be upgraded in the 1930s.
 It was instead used as a munitions depot.
 Two bunkers were built in 1939 and 1940 to provide for local defense with automatic arms.

 Present

 The Fort d'Emines is on private property and is not open to the public.
 It was never repaired or rehabilitated after World War II.
 In an initiative by the Namur tourism it was open for tours on 11 November 2008.